Close Menu

 If you are a limited company director worried about how you are going to repay your Bounce Back Loan, we are here to help.
 As licensed insolvency practitioners we can talk you through your options when it comes to repaying your outstanding Bounce Back Loan, as well as handling all negotiations with creditors on your behalf.
 Call our team today on 0800 063 9262 .

 Some insolvency practices offer instalment plans if a company director needs help in paying the liquidation fees.
-Paying in instalments lowers the impact on your own finances by helping you spread the cost.
-Alternatively, you may be able to negotiate a cap on the fees so you have some certainty over how much you’ll ultimately pay.
+Paying in instalments lowers the impact on your own finances by helping you spread the cost over a number of months.

 Director redundancy pay

-It’s not a widely known fact, but directors of an insolvent company can claim redundancy pay and other statutory entitlements under certain conditions.
+It’s not a widely known fact, but directors of an insolvent company may be able to claim redundancy pay and other statutory entitlements under certain conditions.
 To be eligible for director redundancy, you’ll need to have:

 • Worked under an employment contract for a minimum of two years, either written, oral, or implied